junaid954/Atliq-Hardware-Sales-analysis-and-report/README.md

 # Atliq-Hardware-Sales-analysis-and-report

+### Task
 * Unlock Sales Insights that are not visible to the sales team.
-* Automated dashboard providing quick and latest sales Insights in order to support data driven decision making.
+* Create automated dashboard providing which will provide quick and latest sales Insights for better data driven decision making.
-* Sales team should be abel to take better decisions and save 10% cost on total spends.
+* Sales team should be able to take better decisions and save 10% cost on total spends.
 * Sales analyst should should stop gathering data manually in order to save 20% of their business time and reinvest it into value added activities.

-1. SQL database dump is in db_dump.sql file above.
-Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video

 ### Data Analysis Using SQL